ManticoreGamesInc/platform-documentation/src/references/scenes.md

 ## Transferring to a Scene

 Transferring players between scenes can be done by calling `TransferToScene`.
-When calling this function, the scene name must be passed, and must be named exactly as the scene is named.
+When calling this function, the scene name must be passed and must be named exactly as the scene is named.

 !!! warning "`TransferToScene` does not work in preview mode or games played locally."